rndmcnlly/brace/README.md

 ## Overview

-Brace is composed of four major components:
+Brace is composed of three major components:
 - A **front-end chat interface** based on [Open WebUI](https://github.com/open-webui/open-webui) (OWUI).
 OWUI runs inside of a Docker container.
-- A **back-end chat-completion engine** based on the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat-completions) (which is implemented by may providers beyond OpenAI).
+- A **middle-end assistant character**, Brace, that applies a customized system prompt when chatting with users, consulting the knowledge wiki as needed.
-- A **knowledge wiki** consisting of a collection of linked Markdown documents providing the assistant with specialized knowledge and behavioral instructions relevant to the current conversational context.
+    - Brace uses a **knowledge wiki** consisting of a collection of linked Markdown documents providing the assistant with specialized knowledge and behavioral instructions relevant to the current conversational context.
 Unlike mainstream retrieval-augmented generation (RAG) engines, accesses to this wiki are based on explicit and exact lookup of entire documents (rather than implicit lookup of document fragments).
-- An **assistant character**, Brace, that applies a customized system prompt when chatting with users, consulting the knowledge wiki as needed.
+- A **back-end chat-completion engine** based on the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat-completions) (which is implemented by may providers beyond OpenAI).

 ## System Requirements